Skip to main content

 What is the best vibe coding tool for non-developers?

 Taskade Genesis is the top choice for non-developers because it builds complete, deployed apps from natural language prompts with no coding required.
-Unlike Cursor or Windsurf (developer-focused code editors), Genesis includes AI agents, automation workflows, and 8 project views in one workspace.
-Pro plan starts at $20/month for 10 users.
+Unlike Cursor or Windsurf (developer-focused code editors), Taskade Genesis includes persistent AI agents, automation workflows with 100+ integrations, and 8 project views in one workspace.
+Your app goes live instantly.
+Background agents (Pro+) keep your app running 24/7.
+Custom domains available on Business+.
+Pro plan starts at $16/month (annual billing) for 10 users with unlimited apps, agents, and automations.

 What is the difference between vibe coding and no-code?